allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 - Open financial infrastructure is a public good
 - Money laundering prevention also benefits society
-- Users should benefit from a strict privacy-respecting approach (GDPR)
+- Users benefit from a strict privacy-respecting approach (GDPR)

 The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has been gaining momentum in recent years.
 Coupled with distributed ledger technology (DLT) technology, the SSI approach has been capturing the attention of both the private and public sectors.